kevinndou/super_monkeys_academy_policy/README.md

 Email: project001.investment.group@gmail.com
 Phone: 081 523 8555
 Acceptance:
-By using the SMACTMA app, you acknowledge that you have read, understood, and agree to be bound by these Terms.
+By using the Super Monkeys Academy app, you acknowledge that you have read, understood, and agree to be bound by these Terms.
 Version: 1.0
-Last Updated: 08 January 2025
+Last Updated: 10 May 2025